About 3D Soft-Touch LASIK

 When can I return to work?

 With LASIK, the majority of patients can return to work the next day, although it is advisable to take 24 hours off following surgery on both eyes.
 If you work in a dusty environment, you should wait 48 hours prior to returning to work.
-While most patients can function normally at work the day after their LASIK and CK procedures, we suggest you not schedule any unbreakable appointments or meetings on that day.
+While most patients can function normally at work the day after their LASIK procedure, we suggest you not schedule any unbreakable appointments or meetings on that day.
 If your recovery is delayed slightly, you will still be able to accommodate the delay without any undue stress.

 Long-Term Clear Vision Today